giganano/TrackStar/docs/src/clib/index.rst

 TrackStar's C library resides in a source directory at ``trackstar/core/src``, with the Cython wrapper files in ``trackstar/core`` providing the python bindings for the types and functions implemented there.
-Its documentation is provided here broken down by header file.
+Its documentation is provided here, broken down by header file.

 **For Developers**: In general, TrackStar's C library does not raise any python exceptions.